ploomber/projects/templates/exploratory-analysis/_source.md

 <!-- #endmd -->

-Open the `pipeline.png` file to see the diagram.
+Open the generated file to see the diagram.

 ## Build pipeline